pimed/ProsRegNet/README.md

 This is the PyTorch implementation of the following paper:

-Shao, Wei, et al. "ProsRegNet: A Deep Learning Framework for Registration of MRI and Histopathology Images of the Prostate."  [[Accepted to Medical Image Analysis (MedIA)](https://doi.org/10.1016/j.media.2020.101919)]
+Shao, Wei, et al. "ProsRegNet: A Deep Learning Framework for Registration of MRI and Histopathology Images of the Prostate."  [[Medical Image Analysis (MedIA)](https://doi.org/10.1016/j.media.2020.101919)]

 ### Introduction